-We offer an effective Term Life Insurance solution.
-To learn more about our solutions, click here!
+We offer an effective life insurance solution.
+To learn more, click here!

 The fastest way to find out if you are eligible is to begin our quick and easy digital process.
 You will know your eligibility and rate in less than ten minutes.
-You simply need to be a U.S. citizen or permanent resident, between 18 and 60 years old.
+You simply need to be a U.S. citizen or permanent resident, between 18 and 60 years old (55 if a smoker).

 Our streamlined process is shorter and simpler than ever.
 To apply on our digital platform, click here!
 In a matter of minutes, you will find the coverage that is right for you and be able to get covered immediately.

-We have reformatted the process and created an online questionnaire that gets the job done.
+No, we have reformatted the process and created an online questionnaire that gets the job done.
 All you have to do is answer honestly, review your rate and enjoy your coverage.
-Additionally, we will keep striving to simplify things even further for you.

 Swiss Re is a worldwide leader of reinsurance services, since 1863.
 Lifefy’s partnership with Swiss Re is geared towards product innovation and disruption to provide new solutions to an ever evolving consumer.

-Forms required to file a claim can be completed, printed and downloaded at Lifefy.com.
-Making sure you have the following information at hand can save you time: Name, Telephone Number, Address of Beneficiary, Policy Number, Certified Death, Obituary, Coroner’s Report (if accident, homicide, suicide), Police Report (if accident, homicide, suicide).
+Making sure you have the following information at hand can save you time: Name, Telephone Number, Address of Beneficiary, Policy Number, Death Certificate, Obituary, Coroner’s Report (if accident, homicide, suicide), Police Report (if accident, homicide, suicide).
 To file a claim, you may also reach us at:

 We know this is a difficult time for the beneficiary.
 We strive to payout a claim in as little as 48 hours, assuming that all the required paperwork and information is complete and correct.
 Processing time depends on the circumstances surrounding your request.
 To be on the safe side, please allow 10-15 business days from the date that you submitted the required documents.